Salaamun alaykum, dear readers!

 He also said, “If you find that this is not acceptable, I don’t blame you.
 This is very difficult to accept.”

-Rashad Khalifa Has the Same Imperfections in His Character as Prophet Muhammad
+Rashad Khalifa Has the Same Imperfections as Prophet Muhammad

 While Rashad Khalifa was a great human being in general, he possesses many of the same imperfections and flaws in his character that the prophet Muhammad possessed.